DiffusionPatternsStockMarket/DiffusionPatterns_Repo/README.md

 ## Models

-Specifications for the models can be found in the Lista folder, containing .h5 files with model hyperparameters.
+Specifications for the models can be found in the Lista folder, containing .h5 files with pre-trained models for AnDi specific tasks.
 In this folder you can also find the predictions from the models and its respective evaluations.

 ## References